 Healthy infants’ intestines are capable of, and should work to digest protein.
-However, cow and soy milk proteins are bigger and harder to digest and more allergenic than breast milk proteins.
-Hydrolyzed proteins are closer to the size or breast milk proteins so they are easier for baby to digest while still teaching her stomach and intestines how to handle protein.
+However, cow and soy milk proteins are bigger and more allergenic than breast milk proteins.
+Hydrolyzed proteins are closer to the size of breast milk proteins so they take less work for a baby to digest while still teaching her stomach and intestines how to handle protein.

 So – the process of hydrolyzing proteins evens the playing field for formula-fed babies that need a little bit of digestion help.
 The research on baby formula made with hydrolysate protein is very promising, both for digestive and immune issues.
-Hydrolyzed proteins are less allergenic (or immune-response-inducing) for babies who are at risk for food allergies or immune diseases.
-In fact, there has been good research to show that infants fed hydrolysate baby formula develop less atopic disease (like eczema) (1, 2).
-The American Academy of Pediatrics actually recommends that infants who are at risk for atopic diseases, which are skin conditions like eczema, be fed hydrolysate formula (3).
-This could be as many as one third of all infants (4)!
+Hydrolyzed proteins may be less allergenic (or immune-response-inducing) for babies who are at risk for food allergies or immune diseases.
+In fact, there has been good research to show that infants who develop eczema (which is an immune reaction), show improvement when switched to a partially hydrolyzed formula (1).

 A very interesting study also found that infants who had a family history of Type 1 diabetes (which is a severe auto-immune condition) were less likely to develop auto–antibodies (translation = signs of early diabetes development) if they were fed hydrolysate protein formula as opposed to standard formula (5).

 This is still an active area of research and we don’t fully understand ALL the the interactions that happen between formula proteins and infants’ immune systems.
-But so far, the research is pretty promising!
-For all these reasons, I am a huge fan of hydrolysate protein for newborns!
-This is one of the first things I recommend parents of newborns (babies under 3 months) look for on the formula label when they are just starting out.
+But so far, the research is pretty promising.
+For all these reasons, I am a big fan of partially hydrolyzed protein for newborns!
+This is one of the first things I recommend parents of newborns (babies under 3 months) look for on the formula label and talk to their doctor about when they are just starting out.

 Proteins in baby formula can be intact (full-size) or either partially or fully hydrolyzed.
 Most mainstream hydrolyzed baby formulas marketed to healthy infants are only partially-hydrolyzed.
 I personally think that partial hydrolysis is plenty to provide the health benefits listed above.

 Other baby formulas can be extensively hydrolyzed so the proteins are in even smaller chains.
-These formulas are a bit more “specialty”, and are truly hypoallergenic – meaning the proteins are SO small that they can’t induce any allergic response.
+These formulas are truly hypoallergenic – meaning the proteins are SO small that they don’t induce any allergic response in most kiddos who have a cow’s milk allergy.
 These are usually prescribed to infants who are having inexplicable digestion issues or severe allergic reactions.
 The brands you’ve probably heard of include Nutramigen and Alimentum.

 Finally, there are a few baby formulas that only have free amino acids and no actual proteins at all (since proteins are chains of amino acids).
-Free amino-acid baby formulas are for infants with severe digestive tract issues that are incapable of digesting protein.
+Free amino-acid baby formulas are for infants with severe digestive tract issues that are incapable of digesting protein or very severe allergies.
 Feeding an infant such a formula should be done only under the direction and care of your pediatrician and gastroenterologist.

-To know if the proteins in your baby formula are hydrolyzed, you have to look in the ingredients list for the words “partially hydrolyzed” before the protein.
+To know if the proteins in your baby formula are hydrolyzed or not, you have to look in the ingredients list for the words “partially hydrolyzed” before the protein.
 I’ll repeat my mantra here:

 You must read the formula label list of ingredients!